 Drummer Dave “Mash” Parnell has released one solo record, and has been actively involved in the production of all of the other members’ releases.
 He is also highly in demand as a live engineer.
 Together with guitarist Steve Tyson and bassist John Barr (JB), he formed the twentysevens which recorded three albums in the mid-naughties.

-Steve has released three solo albums, and a series of singles with his touring band The Train Rex, which includes JB, honorary Reds’ guitarist Ian “Sal” Shawsmith, and occasionally Mash.
-They are still actively performing and are about to release a new album.
+Steve has released four solo albums, and a series of singles with his touring band The Train Rex, which includes JB, and honorary Reds’ guitarist Ian “Sal” Shawsmith, He tours with The Train Rex, and also performs with his local band The Northern Train Rex which includes Mashy and Sal.

 Keyboard /accordion player Peter Harvey has released three solo albums, and has also been active in signing and producing new acts for the band’s Red Music label.